It’s “wine hour” at the Red Tree House, Mexico City.

 Location of the Red Tree House, Mexico City

 The property is wonderfully located.
-You find the bed-and-breakfast in Condesa, Mexico City.
+The bed-and-breakfast is in Condesa, Mexico City.

 Condesa is an upscale residential area, surrounded by many restaurants.